narlock/UsefulItems/README.md

 - Snow Block (when a Gold Shovel is used)
 - Glowstone (when a Gold Pickaxe is used)

-*Due to the limitations of Beta 1.7.3, item ID 31 will only ever place a fern.

 **Exclusions:**
 - Spawners could be dropped, but unfortunately when a user places a spawner in Beta 1.7.3, it will always be a Pig Spawner.
+- Ferns and Tall Grass also suffer a similar case.
+When a player holds the item, it will always place a fern.
+Meaning if someone silk touched a piece of tall grass, it would place as a fern.

 ### Extended Crafting